fchastanet/my-documents/HowTo/HowTo-Write-Jenkinsfile/05-02-Annotated-Jenkinsfiles.md

             $class: 'CloverPublisher',
             cloverReportDir: 'output/coverage',
             cloverReportFileName: 'clover.xml',
+            healthyTarget: [
+              methodCoverage: 70,
-            healthyTarget: [methodCoverage: 70, conditionalCoverage: 70, statementCoverage: 70],
+              conditionalCoverage: 70,
+              statementCoverage: 70
+            ],
-            // build will not fail but be set as unhealthy if coverage goes below 60%
+            // build will not fail but be set as unhealthy if coverage goes
+            // below 60%
+            unhealthyTarget: [
+              methodCoverage: 60,
-            unhealthyTarget: [methodCoverage: 60, conditionalCoverage: 60, statementCoverage: 60],
+              conditionalCoverage: 60,
+              statementCoverage: 60
+            ],
             // build will fail if coverage goes below 50%
+            failingTarget: [
+              methodCoverage: 50,
-            failingTarget: [methodCoverage: 50, conditionalCoverage: 50, statementCoverage: 50]
+              conditionalCoverage: 50,
+              statementCoverage: 50
+            ]
           ])
         }
       }